To assist with planning and logistics, here are my preferences:

-Tristan Louis is a serial entrepreneur and former global CIO, who’s co-founded and succesfully exited 5 companies.
+Tristan Louis is a repeat entrepreneur and former global CIO, who’s co-founded and successfully exited 5 companies.
 He currently serves as the president and CEO of Casebook PBC, the leader in SaaS software for social services.

 The short bio (for event program – 70 words)

-Tristan Louis is a serial entrepreneur who’s build taken 5 technology companies from idea to exit.
+Tristan Louis is a repeat entrepreneur who’s build taken 5 technology companies from idea to exit.
 He has also served as the Global Chief Innovation Officer for HSBC and Global Head of Mobile and Internet for Deutsche Bank.
 His writing has appeared in The New York Times, Forbes, and many other publications.
 He currently serves as president and CEO of Casebook PBC, the leader in SaaS software for social services.

 The long bio (141 words)